Aquatic Life Designs

 AQUATIC LIFE DESIGNS began with one objective in mind: to CREATE and MAINTAIN stunning aquatic masterpieces that are as much about FUNCTION as they are DESIGN.
 The brainchild of life-long, professional aquatic enthusiasts, Aquatic Life Designs is unlike any other company in the Industry.
 With experience in the hobby, the pet industry and large public institutions; our level of QUALITY, EXPERTISE and CUSTOMER SERVICE is unsurpassed.

 Steve has been a presenting speaker for multiple aquarium industry and hobbyist conventions, such as AALSO (Aquatic Animal Life Support System Operators) IAAAM (International Association of Aquatic Animal Medicine) and the Atlanta Reef Club.
-Steve has also led the design and set-up of a number of specialty aquarium stores in both Wisconsin and Georgia, as well as various facilities around the world, including on-site oversight of construction of a Red Sea research facility in Saudi Arabia and commissioning of the world's largest aquarium in China.
+Steve has also led the design and set-up of a number of specialty aquarium stores in both Wisconsin and Georgia, as well as various facilities around the world, including on-site oversight of construction of a Red Sea research facility in Saudi Arabia and commissioning of the current world's largest aquarium in China.

 Barrett Rhoades is a Georgia native and has been keeping reef aquariums since 2001.
 Barrett graduated from the University of Georgia in 2005 with a degree in Animal Science.
 During college he worked at Athens Aquarium, managing their Saltwater Livestock and selection, as well as doing aquarium maintenance.
 He has installed and designed dozens of aquariums.
 Barrett has been working as a Life Support Operator with Steve at the Georgia Aquarium, starting in 2010 and specializing in fabrication, piping installation, pumps, and system design,